tuneerroy/digital-photo-frame/README.md

-# digital-photo-frame
+# Digital Photo Frame

-Simple android app to slideshow photos on a tablet.
+Simple android app built for a friend to slideshow pictures on his tablet.